daviwu/google-vision-api/README.md

 ## Discussions and Limitations

 * The server only accept sync requests.
-This is a problem for a production environment since Google Api responces are slow (>3s).
+This is a problem for a production environment since Google Api responces could be slow if the file is big (>3s).
 To allow async requests with multiple workers, use gunicorn such as
 ```
 gunicorn -b 0.0.0.0:8080 app:app -w 5 -k eventlet --timeout 60 --keep-alive 30
 ```